opencasestudies/ocs-template-quarto/README.md

 # Bio-OCS Quarto Template

-This is a template for creating websites from qmd files hosted on GitHub with three helpful automations following a pull request to the repository: spelling check, broken link check, and website rendering.
-The spelling and url checks as well as the website rendering are supported by the OTTR Template, specifically the OTTR Quarto Web version.
+This is a template for creating websites from qmd files hosted on GitHub with three helpful automations following a pull request to the repository:

+- Spelling check
+- Broken link check
+- Website rendering.

+This is all supported by the OTTR Template, specifically the [OTTR Quarto Web](https://github.com/ottrproject/OTTR_Quarto_Website) version.

 - Check for spelling errors more intensively than RStudio and allow you to add words to the dictionary
 - Check for broken links - you will be warned about broken links